 Beginning in 2012, the ACT Government has significantly cut conveyance duty.
 Cuts to residential conveyance duty every year will result in the ACT having among the lowest duty rates in Australia.

-To complement the changes in residential conveyance duty, from July 2017, duty on commercial property transfers will be halved for all transactions under $1.5 million.
-And from 1 July 2018 duty will be completely abolished for all transactions under $1.5 million.
+From 1 July 2018 duty is completely abolished for all commercial property transactions of $1.5 million or less.
 This significant reform will promote investment in the ACT by eliminating duty on around 70 per cent of all commercial transactions in the ACT.

 The government is utilising the efficient and equitable rates system